 - 6 virtual welding units that allow students to practice using realistic simulations

-- An accessible welding station for people with special needs
+- An accessible welding station

 The lab will play a key role in training learners in several trades, including millwrights, steamfitters, sheet metal workers and refrigeration and air conditioning system mechanics.
-It was created thanks to the support of the Ministry of Training, Colleges and Universities through its Apprenticeship Enhancement Fund.
+It was created thanks to the support of the Ministry of Colleges and Universities through its Apprenticeship Enhancement Fund.

 "With the launch of this showcase facility, we’ll attract a new generation of students to the trades, while inspiring more employers to host apprenticeships," said George Brown College President Anne Sado.